bjvanlinschoten/Hangman/DesignDoc.md

 			Checks if the game is won, when all letters are guessed
 	- gameLost:
 			Checks if the game is lost, when no more lives remain
+	- giveUp:
+			Displays hangman word, after which it ends the game
 	- endGame:
 			Ends the game and goes to the Highscores view